 In late 2015, beWellnm commissioned AIR and its research partner, Lovelace Scientific Resources, to assess why subpopulations of New Mexicans eligible to receive financial subsidies had not enrolled in health insurance and recommend how beWellnm could tailor outreach and support to increase enrollment.
 Researchers conducted a literature review, interviews, and focus groups to identify challenges that rural New Mexicans faced in learning about beWellnm and enrolling in a health plan.

-The project’s final report—New Mexico Health Insurance Exchange: Consumer Behavior and Stakeholder Engagement Market Assessment Report—included the following recommendations:
+The project’s final report—New Mexico Health Insurance Exchange: Consumer Behavior and Stakeholder Engagement Market Assessment Report (PDF)—included the following recommendations:

 - Focus outreach on positive messaging of interest to uninsured New Mexicans with less emphasis on the tax penalties for being uninsured.